 We performed terminal experiments under general anesthesia 4-6 weeks after virus injection.
-The transfected portion of cortex was illuminated with blue or yellow laser light (473 nm or 594 nm), while neuronal spike and local field potential (LFP) activity was recorded.
-Since ChR2 is a light-activated cation channel, illumination of transfected neurons emulates excitatory synaptic inputs.
+The transfected portion of cortex was illuminated with blue or yellow laser light (473 or 594 nm), while neuronal spike and local field potential (LFP) activity was recorded.
+Because ChR2 is a light-activated cation channel, illumination of transfected neurons emulates excitatory synaptic inputs.
 The external excitatory drive to the network can thus be controlled by modulating the intensity of the illumination.
 Visual cortex exhibits strong gamma-band synchronization in response to sustained visual stimulation (Gray et al., 1992; Gray and Singer, 1989).
-Gamma-band synchronization has also been reported during optogenetic activation of excitatory cells in the primary motor cortex of macaque monkeys (Lu et al., 2015), as well as primary somatosensory cortex and hippocampus of the mouse (Adesnik and Scanziani, 2010; Akam et al., 2012; Stark et al., 2014).
+Gamma-band synchronization has also been reported during optogenetic activation of excitatory cells in the primary motor cortex of macaque monkeys (Lu et al., 2015), as well as the primary somatosensory cortex and hippocampus of the mouse (Adesnik and Scanziani, 2010; Akam et al., 2012; Stark et al., 2014).
 We have previously observed gamma-band synchronization in response to constant optogenetic stimulation of excitatory neurons in the visual cortex of the anesthetized cat (Ni et al., 2016).
 We now present a more detailed analysis of this phenomenon.
 A single trial of the LFP response to optogenetic stimulation with 2 s of constant blue light from area 17 is shown in Figure 1E.
 The raw LFP trace reveals strong optogenetically induced gamma that emerged immediately after the onset of stimulation.
-Figure 1F shows the spike responses of this recording site for many interleaved trials of stimulation with blue or vellow light, confirming that activation was selective for blue light.
-Activation was also specific to regions of cortex expressing ChR2, as laser stimulation with blue or yellow light had no measurable effect for control recordings in non-transfected cortex (Fig. S1I,J).
+Figure 1F shows the multi-unit activity (MUA) of this recording site for many interleaved trials of stimulation with blue or yellow light, confirming that activation was selective for blue light.
+Activation was also specific to regions of cortex expressing ChR2, because laser stimulation with blue or yellow light had no measurable effect for control recordings in the non-transfected cortex (Figures S1I and S1J).
 Figure 1G shows the spike-triggered average (STA) of the LFP, demonstrating that optogenetic stimulation induced spikes that were locked to the LFP gamma-band component.
-Results in area 21a were highly similar and example data are presented in the supplemental information (Fig. S2A-C).
+Results in area 21a were highly similar, and example data are presented in the Supplemental information (Figures S2A-S2C).

 This pattern was found very reliably across recording sites.
-Stimulation with two seconds of constant blue light, as compared to yellow control light, induced strong enhancements in firing rate, which were sustained for the duration of stimulation (Fig. S2D,G; Wilcoxon rank-sum test = 39581, p<0.0001, n =163 sites in 4 cats).
-The ratio of LFP power during stimulation versus pre-stimulation baseline showed an optogenetically induced gamma-band peak around 70 Hz (Fig. S2E,H; Wilcoxon ranksum test = 14751, p<0.0001, n = 99 sites in 4 cats).
+Stimulation with 2 s of constant blue light, as compared with yellow control light, induced strong enhancements in firing rate, which were sustained for the duration of stimulation (Figures 1H and S2D; Wilcoxon rank-sum test = 39,581; p < 0.0001; n = 163 sites in 4 cats).
+The ratio of LFP power during stimulation versus pre-stimulation baseline showed an optogenetically induced gamma-band peak around 70 Hz (Figures 1I and S2E; Wilcoxon rank-sum test = 14751; p < 0.0001; n = 99 sites in 4 cats).
 Note that the gamma-band peak frequency varied across animals and recording sessions, as shown previously (Ni et al., 2016).
-The LFP gamma-power changes reflected changes in neuronal synchronization, because optogenetic stimulation also induced strong MUA-LFP locking in the gamma band, as quantified by the MUA-LFP PPC (Fig. S2F,I; Wilcoxon rank-sum test = 9389, p<0.0001, n = 84 sites in 4 cats).
-In addition to the induction of gamma-band synchronization, optogenetic stimulation also reduced LFP power at 4-14 Hz (Fig. S2E; Fig. S2H inset), and MUA-LFP locking at 10-12 Hz (Fig. S2F; Fig. S2I inset).
+The LFP gamma-power changes reflected changes in neuronal synchronization, because optogenetic stimulation also induced strong MUA-LFP locking in the gamma band, as quantified by the MUA-LFP PPC (Figures 1J and S2F; PPC = pairwise phase consistency; Wilcoxon rank-sum test = 9,389; p < 0.0001; n = 84 sites in 4 cats).
+In addition to the induction of gamma-band synchronization, optogenetic stimulation also reduced LFP power at 4-14 Hz (Figures 1I and S2E, inset) and MUA-LFP locking at 10-12 Hz (Figures 1J and S2F, inset).
 These reductions of lower-frequency synchronization are reminiscent of effects of visual stimulation and/or selective attention in awake macaque area V4 (Fries et al., 2008b; Mitchell et al., 2009).